bpextensions/mod_bpform/README.md

     - Checkboxes
     - Radio
     - Select
+    - File
+    - Recipient (Select recipient from a predefined list)
     - HTML
     - Heading

-- Send e-mail to selected list of e-mail addresses or a contact.
+- Send e-mail to selected list of e-mail addresses, contact or select the recipient from a predefined list.
 - Available translations:
     - English
     - Polish